Synonym(s)

 DefinitionThis section has been translated automatically.

-Coumarin is a substance widely found in nature, readily soluble in ethanol, ether and essential oils, but less soluble in water (coumarin from the Spanish "cumarú = tonka bean tree", a tree native to Guyana (Coumaruona odorata), which causes the aromatic scent of numerous plants (e.g. woodruff, sweet clover, dates, etc.).
-Especially rich in coumarin are the seeds of the tonka bean (the fruits have a coumarin content of about 2 to 3%) as well as cinnamon.
+Coumarin is a widespread substance in nature that is easily soluble in ethanol, ether and essential oils, but not very soluble in water (coumarin from the Spanish "cumarú = tonka bean tree", a tree native to Guyana (Coumaruona odorata), which causes the aromatic scent of numerous plants (e.g. woodruff, sweet clover, dates, etc.).
+Coumarin (INCI) is used in perfumes, creams and lotions.